 - 1 block extra firm tofu drained

-- 2 tbsp avocado oil plus more as needed
+- 2 tablespoons avocado oil plus more as needed

 - Drain your block of tofu and pat it dry with a paper towel, no need to press it just yet.

-- Cut the tofu into your preferred pieces, make sure they are all even in thickness.
-I recommend not going above 1" thick.
+- Cut the tofu into your preferred pieces, making sure they are all even in thickness.
+I recommend not going above 1 inch thick.

 - ***What this is doing, is instead of pressing the tofu in one big cube, like most tofu presses do, this is pressing them in individual pieces.
 This decreases pressing time and is much more effective at making every tofu piece crispy!